Green Army Projects

 Read the mapping tool instructions for an explanation on how to draw polygon areas for a project using Google Maps and to determine the latitude and longitude of your general project location.

-The Australian Government sought applications from community organisations for potential Green Army projects in April 2014.
+The Australian Government sought Round 2 applications from community organisations for potential Green Army projects in October 2014.

-The first round of Green Army projects are now ready to start in urban, regional and remote areas across Australia.
+The second round of Green Army projects are now ready to start in urban, regional and remote areas across Australia.

 There will be future opportunities for eligible natural resource management, Indigenous and other community groups to get involved with the Green Army.
 Monitor this webpage for future announcements and project rounds.